 According to the Australian Institute of Health and Welfare, 45 per cent of Australians aged between 16-65 will experience a psychological health disorder in their lifetime.

-Such injuries/illnesses can be caused by stressors in the workplace (i.e. bullying or sexual harassment/discrimination) or may be a secondary consequence of a physical injury.
+Such injuries/illnesses can be caused by stressors in the workplace (e.g., bullying) or may be a secondary consequence of a physical injury.

 Can I receive workers compensation if I have a psychological injury/mental injury?

-Although psychological illness claims can be more complex than a physical injury, people who have developed a mental injury where work was a significant contributing factor or ‘in the course of employment’ are able to access entitlements under the WorkCover scheme.
+Although psychological illness claims can be more complex than a physical injury, it is possible to access entitlements under the WorkCover scheme.
+The law defines a mental injury as being one that:

-Certain exclusions apply, however, and make the law extremely complex.
+Certain exclusions apply, however, and make the law complex.

 Is it possible to have both a physical injury and a psychological injury?